ayerbea/lease-reader/README.md

 # Lease Reader
-By Andres Ayerbe, William DeVoest, and Noah Mcguire
+By Andres Ayerbe, William DeVoest, and Noah Mcguire for EECS 497 at the University of Michigan
 ## Description

 We aim to offer users a method to demystify the legal jargon in their legal housing documents by offering